Arhath1976/GEN-AI-Weekly-Project/Week-5 Assignment/readme.txt

-This folder contain(s) all the assignments of week 5.
+These folders contain(s) all the assignments of week 5.